Zanduino/BME680/README.md

 The pressure sensor works in temperatures between -40°C and +85°C although the zone of full accuracy only goes from 0°C to +65°C. Pressure is measured between 300hPa and 1100hPa with an accuracy of ±1.0 hPa and a resolution of 0.2Pa

 ### Environment gas sensing
 The gas sensor works by heating a small surface internally and measuring the resistance of the gas layer.
-This indicates the amount of volatile components in the air and can be used as an indicator of air quality.
+This indicates the amount of volatile components in the air and can be used as an indirect means of measuring of air quality.

 A detailed library description and further details are available at the [GitHub BME680 Wiki](https://github.com/SV-Zanshin/BME680/wiki)